petzi53/repairData/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Data from the website of the [Open Repair Alliance](https://openrepair.org/open-data/downloads/).
+Data is from the website of the [Open Repair Alliance](https://openrepair.org/open-data/downloads/).
 The structure of the data follows the technical documentation of the [Open Repair Data Standard](https://standard.openrepair.org/) (ORDS Version 0.21).

-Besides the complete dataset `repairs` with 48,669 entries I have also added four compiled datasets on `batteries`, `mobiles`, `printers` and `tablets` with additional information about fault types.
+Besides the complete dataset `repairs` with 48,669 entries, I have also added four compiled datasets on `batteries`, `mobiles`, `printers`, and `tablets` with additional information about fault types.

 ## Aims of `repairData`